clustermod/HCMF3-Loadouts/README.md

 ```
 You do not need to add the file extenstion (`.sqf`).

-**I would also heavily recommend deleting all unneeded kits to performance/loading time**
+**I would also heavily recommend deleting all unneeded kits to improve performance/loading time**